iamcharred/RepData_PeerAssessment1/PA1_template.md

 1. Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.

+--> The daytype factor will contain whether the data was on a "weekday" or a "weekend"

 ```r
 dayofweek <- weekdays(dates)